HAImanifesto/web/index.md

 ## HAI/score

-This is a classification system used to indicate the degree of AI involvement in the creation of a work — from fully human-made to fully machine-generated — with clear levels reflecting the balance of authorship.
+The HAI/score is a simple way to indicate the degree and nature of AI involvement in the creation of a work — from fully human-made to fully machine-generated — with distinct levels reflecting the balance of authorship.

-The HAI/score offers a simple way to indicate the degree and nature of collaboration between human and artificial intelligence in the creation process.

 The meaning of the score is always contextual.
 Some situations — such as personal expression or educational evaluation — may call for minimal AI involvement.
 Others — such as technical, scientific, or analytical work — may benefit from more substantial support, especially when accuracy, consistency, or scale are priorities.